-On this course you will study a selection of modules, which may include: Ethical Foundations; Studying Religion; Introduction to Philosophy; Mind, Self and World; Social Justice Perspectives; Asian Religion and Philosophy; Applied Ethics; Political Philosophy; Indigenous Religions and Cultural Appropriation.
+On this course you will study a selection of modules, which may include: Ethical Foundations; Studying Religion and Spirituality; Introduction to Philosophy; Mind, Self and World; Understanding Social Justice; Asian Religion and Philosophy; Ethics in Modern Society; Political Philosophy; Indigenous Religions and Cultural Appropriation.

 How to apply